 What Parents Should Know About Mouthwash For Children

-Keep in mind that even when your child's teeth are ready for mouthwash, your child might not be.
-Mouthwash should be spit out, just like toothpaste, but it can be tricky for young kids to get use to swishing the liquid rather than swallowing it like a beverage.
-One way to test your child and see if he is ready to use a mouthwash is to have him take a sip of water, swish it around his mouth and then spit it out into the sink.
+- Make sure to supervise: For children between the ages of 6 and 12, supervision and education are essential—not only to ensure they’re not swallowing it but also to make sure they’re using it correctly.
+It can be tricky for young kids to get used to swishing the liquid rather than swallowing it like a beverage.
+One way to test your child and see if they are ready to use a mouthwash is to have them take a sip of water, swish it around their mouth and then spit it out into the sink.
 If kids can handle rinsing with water, they can most likely handle mouthwash.

-When your child first starts using a mouthwash, it's a good idea to provide some supervision to make sure he doesn't accidentally swallow it.
-Start the process with Children's Anticavity Fluoride Rinse, and make a game out of using the product for kids around the age of seven or eight.
-Get a stopwatch and time them for about a minute, then yell "spit!" or "go!" when it's time to spit it out.
-Supervising your child in the early stages of using a mouthwash will also let you make sure that he is brushing and flossing before using the rinse.
+- Try a timer game: If you’re looking to add some fun to this new practice, try making a game out of using it by setting a stopwatch, timing them for about a minute, then yelling "spit!" or "go!" when it's time to spit it out.
+Supervising your child in the early stages of using a mouthwash will let you make sure that they are brushing and flossing before using the rinse.

 If you’re unsure whether your child should use a mouthwash, talk to their dental professional.
 They might decide that mouthwash will indeed benefit your kid's teeth or determine that your child’s teeth are healthy and strong without it.
 If you decide to let your child use mouthwash, choosing a product made for kids will help get them excited about another step in their oral care routine and help them form healthy, lasting habits.